|How to conquer your overeating for good!|

 Even though I'd given up corn-syrup laden sodas and went back onto the diet version, I wasn't losing ANY weight!
 None whatsoever!
 So, after several weeks, I had to face myself and take a closer look at my unconscious food habits.

 Instead of drawing on my body's stored energy, I was making up for those missing liquid calories by the food I was choosing to eat.
-I made more high-fat, high-calorie dishes than I was making when drinking regular soda because I had urges to make those things and didn't question where the ideas were coming from.
+I made more high-fat, high-calorie dishes than I was making when drinking regular soda because I had urges to make those things and didn't question where the ideas in my head were coming from.

 Once I understood what was going on, that my primitive mindset was dictating my diet, I was able to make the appropriate changes to conquer overeating.